What Is a VPN?

 What a reputable VPN provides:

 - Independently Audited: No-logs policies verified by firms like Deloitte.
-See our criteria.
+View our testing methodology.

 - Modern Protocols: Uses WireGuard or NordLynx for speed and encryption.